xARSENICx/jpc-ii-editorial/README.md

 <summary>Hint</summary>

 ```
-You have to find out the total cost incurred on each day without YZY Deluxe and compare anf find out the better one.
+You have to find out the total cost incurred on each day without YZY Deluxe and compare and find out the better one.
 ```
 </details>
 <details>